-In the Hillside neighborhood of Colorado Springs, community members successfully convinced the city to improve the Leon Young Pavilion, an important community park honoring the legacy of the city’s first Black mayor.
+There were numerous accomplishments over the course of the strategy.
+For example, in the Hillside neighborhood of Colorado Springs, community members successfully convinced the city to improve the Leon Young Pavilion, an important community park honoring the legacy of the city’s first Black mayor.
 In Saguache, in the San Luis Valley, resident team members partnered with state and local agencies and others in the community to construct a greenhouse and food pantry to address food insecurity in the area.
 In Fort Morgan, on the Eastern Plains, resident team members brought live interpretation to city council meetings to allow more diverse and robust civic participation and promote language justice.
-We are proud of this and other work within the Community Partnerships strategy, and we are deeply grateful for the efforts of the talented community organizers at The Trust who established connections with the communities where they worked.
+We are proud of these successes and the many others within the Community Partnerships strategy, and we are grateful for the efforts of the talented community organizers at The Trust who established strong connections and bonds with the communities where they worked.

 A Better Future for Colorado's Communities